dorjeduck/mopro/README.md

 ## Vectorize Bar

 The use of the Progress Bar is in a way quite similar to Mojo's [vectorize](https://docs.modular.com/mojo/stdlib/algorithm/functional/vectorize) function, making it straightforward to combine the two functionalities.
-To achieve this, we added the `vectorize_bar` function to our repository.
+To achieve this, we added the `vectorize_bar` method to our repository.

 In the following example, the `vectorized_step` method will be called nine times with a `width` parameter of 16, where the argument `i` increases by 16 with each call.
 This is followed by 15 additional calls with a `width` parameter of 1, with `i` increasing by 1 each time.
+The functionality matches that of Mojo's `vectorize` method.

 We adjusted the sleep time in `vectorized_step` based on the `width` value to better visualize the process.
 Since we can update the progress bar only after each call of `vectorized_step`, you will notice jumps in the progress of the bar of 16 steps for the first 9 calls.

 ```python
 from mopro import vectorize_bar